Kyle Isbel Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in the league.

-- The Red Sox's 4.37 team ERA ranks 17th among all MLB pitching staffs.
+- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.35).

-- Red Sox pitchers combine to give up 142 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (142 total, 1.3 per game).

-- Bello (8-6) gets the starting nod for the Red Sox in his 19th start of the season.
-He's put together a 3.79 ERA in 102 2/3 innings pitched, with 89 strikeouts.
+- Crawford (5-5) takes the mound for the Red Sox in his 14th start of the season.
+He's put together a 3.51 ERA in 82 2/3 innings pitched, with 81 strikeouts.

-- The right-hander's last time out came on Wednesday against the Seattle Mariners, when he tossed six innings, surrendering four earned runs while allowing eight hits.
+- In his last appearance on Wednesday, the righty went five scoreless innings against the Seattle Mariners while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.